Gonzalez & Waddington – Attorneys at Law

 Downloadable form – Advice Concerning Requirements to Register as a Sex Offender-Military Sex Assault Lawyers

 General Information: Under Federal law, DoD Instruction 1325.07, and Army Regulation 27-10, those who have been convicted of any offense listed on the attached pages must register with the appropriate authorities in the jurisdiction (State, District of Columbia, Commonwealth of Puerto Rico, Guam, American Samoa, the Northern Mariana Islands, the United States Virgin Islands, and Indian Tribal lands) in which they reside, carry on a vocation, or attend school.
-Generally, this sex offender registration must take place within three days of release from confinement or within three days of conviction if not confined.
-This requirement exists regardless of whether the service member remains in the Army or is separated.
-If the service member remains in the military, registration with the installation Provost Marshal is also required.

 Because each State’s laws or territorial laws are different and can be changed or interpreted differently, it will be my responsibility to determine the registration requirements where I reside, carry on a vocation, or am a student to determine the requirements.
-My defense counsel has advised me to consult an attorney in the jurisdiction where I will live, work or go to school if I have any questions.
+My defense counsel has advised me to consult an attorney in the jurisdiction where I will live, work, or go to school if I have any questions.
 It is a violation of law to fail to register as a sex offender if the law requires me to do so.

 I have discussed the above matters with my defense counsel.